 Every Latin American country has given the dish its own touch of individuality by adding particular garnishes.
 In Peru, it is served with slices of cold sweet potatoes or corn-on-the-cob.

 In Ecuador, it is accompanied by popcorn, nuts, or corn nuts.
-It is also served in a large crystal bowl with the guests helping themselves, either by spearing it with toothpicks or filling the pastry shells.
+It is often served in a large crystal bowl with the guests helping themselves, either by spearing it with toothpicks or filling the pastry shells.

 In Mexico, ceviche is accompanied by slices of raw onions and is served on toasted tortillas.